Written by Stacey Kelleher. Reviewed by Sean Busch.

 Puracy crafts cleaning & care items that work really well.
 Our obsession with natural cleaning performance is our profession, and we're here to share it with you.

-When it comes to cosmetics, products containing phthalates are fairly easy to identify.
 Look for the following acronyms that identity their chemical structure:

 - DBP: dibutyl phthalate

 Are Phthalates Bad for You?

 A lot is still unknown about how phthalates affect the human body.
 Certain phthalates, however, have been linked to altered hormone levels and cause birth defects in rodents.